About

 A first-year schedule sample

-This degree program is flexible and offers you the opportunity to take courses in many different subject areas.
+This program offers you the opportunity to take courses in many different subject areas.
 Here’s what a typical first-year schedule might look like:

 Fall Term |